WxboySuper/Esports-Pickem-Discord-Bot/docs/database/database.md

 > \[!IMPORTANT]
 > The Database Schema is actively being upgraded from v1 to v2 to fully implement the user database.
 >
-> If using a v1 database ensure that the v2 migration works correctly.
+> If using a v1 database, ensure that the v2 migration works correctly.
 >
-> For more information on the user database scroll down to the User Database Schema.
+> For more information on the user database, scroll down to the User Database Schema.

 ## Architecture